 The two items I decided on are Niacinamide 10% + Zinc 1% for my acne, and 100% Plant-derived Squalane for hydration.
 And they have now become my holy grail.
 I never go without them morning and night.
 And while the bottles may look very small, they are very long-lasting.
 I have been using them for about four months now and I am only halfway through.
 That’s because each application only requires a few drops.

-But it spreads onto the face rather smoothly, and I can totally bear with the faint smell for the results.
 After a few months (Yes, patience is the key) of use, my acne is finally under control and I only get the odd hormonal pimple every now and then.
 The product is totally gentle on my skin, unlike some other stuff I’d used which caused the problem areas to flake.